-While objectives and key results (OKRs) can improve accountability and visibility, fully combining them with performance management can deter progress and encourage wrong behaviors.
+While objectives and key results (OKRs) can improve accountability and visibility, enmeshing OKR and performance management can deter progress and encourage wrong behaviors.

-However, this doesn't mean you should entirely forgo OKRs during performance management.
-Instead, learn to align OKRs and performance management to ensure they serve organizational needs.
+However, this doesn't mean you should entirely forgo using OKRs and performance management.
+Instead, learn to align OKRs and performance management goals to ensure they serve organizational needs.

 To help you achieve this, this article will cover everything you need to know about making OKRs and performance management work for your business.
 It'll do so by covering the following:

-- What the difference between OKRs and performance management is
+- The difference between OKRs and performance management

 - Why you shouldn't mix OKRs and performance management